 As well as competing with Netflix, television, and the home video market, this will also see YouTube move into competition with other ad-supported on-demand video hosts, such as Walmart-owned Vudu and smart-TV app Tubi.

-YouTube vs. Spotify
+YouTube vs Spotify

 Music videos dominate the most-viewed YouTube videos (see below).
 Consequently, YouTube dominates music streaming.
 While not all of its users use the platform for music, it is comfortably the largest music streaming platform in the world.

 According to IFPI, 47% of on-demand music streaming is carried on YouTube (with video streaming accounting for 52% in total), compared to 20% on free audio streaming and 28% for paid audio streaming.
 In all, 77% of music listeners use YouTube to listen to music every month, according to these stats.

-YouTube vs. music streaming services
+YouTube vs music streaming services

 The reason for YouTube’s popularity?
 It’s not complicated – it’s free!
 35% of listeners, report IFPI, say their main reason for not paying for a music subscription service is that everything they would want to listen to is available for free on YouTube.